-... indicates the color temperature (CCT) in Kelvin (K).
+… gives the color temperature engl.
+CCT (correlated color temperature) in Kelvin (K).
 It is used to describe the light.
-For the exact determination, however, the temperature of the Plank's radiator is needed..
+For an exact determination, however, the temperature of the Plank radiator is required.

-... is a form of individual lighting control.
-A dimmer can be used to set the desired brightness of a luminaire and adapt to its tasks..
+… is a form of individual lighting control.
+A dimmer can be used to set the desired brightness of a lamp and adapt it to its tasks.

 … is a rating scale for the European energy label.
 Every device that consumes energy is divided into these classes by the EU.
 Energy efficiency class A means low energy consumption, B and C mean energy consumption, all other classes mean very high consumption and should be avoided. werden.